AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 ## 3.1 Type Relationships ## {#alib_boxing_bijective_intro}

-The term \https{bijective,en.wikipedia.org/wiki/Bijection} is used for describing the relationship of elements of two sets.
+The term \https{bijective,en.wikipedia.org/wiki/Bijection} is used for describing the relationship between elements of two sets.
 Bijective relations, mean that each element of set \b A corresponds to exactly one element of set \b B and vice versa.

 The two sets we are looking at in this case is the set of boxable types and the set of resulting types found in boxes created from the boxable types.
 This manual calls the latter set "boxed types" or "mapped types".
 Both terms mean the same.

-In the case of C++ 17 type \c std::any, the relationship between these two sets is bijective - just as a programmer should expect!
+In the case of C++ type \c std::any, the relationship between these two sets is bijective - just as a programmer should expect!
 It is a  simple, straight-forward one to one
 relationship: The type you store in an \c std::any object, is exactly the type that you can get back from it.